Steele dossier: Investigations

-The FBI Operation Crossfire Hurricane investigation into Russian interference, that started on July 31, 2016, was not triggered by the dossier, but the dossier is still the subject of the Russia investigation origins counter-narrative, a conspiracy theory pushed by Trump and Fox News.
+On July 31, 2016, the existing FBI investigation into suspicious Russian activities and election interference suddenly morphed into the creation of the Crossfire Hurricane investigation into possible Trump campaign involvement in the Russian interference.
+Neither investigation was triggered by the dossier, but the dossier is still the subject of the Russia investigation origins conspiracy theory, a false narrative pushed by Trump, the GOP, and Fox News.

-In January 2018, ABC News described how the FBI would not open an investigation based on one document like Steele's unverified report but it still needed to investigate its allegations "rather than accept them as evidence".
+In January 2018, ABC News described how the FBI would not open an investigation into the Trump campaign based on one document like Steele's unverified report but the FBI still needed to investigate its allegations "rather than accept them as evidence".
 The Russian interference investigation was opened because of previously existing concerns: John Brennan testified he was already "aware of intelligence and information about contacts between Russian officials and U.S. persons that raised concerns" and it was that knowledge that "served as the basis for the FBI investigation to determine whether such collusion [or] cooperation occurred".
 ABC wrote that "For the FBI, the dossier was essentially just another tip" that must be investigated.

 The Mueller Report, a summary of the findings of the Special Counsel investigation into Russian interference in the 2016 U.S. elections, contained passing references to some of the dossier's allegations but little mention of its more sensational claims.
 It was a major subject of the Nunes memo, the Democratic rebuttal memo, and the Inspector General report on the Crossfire Hurricane investigation.

 The investigations led to Fusion GPS founder Glenn Simpson being interviewed in August 2017 by Congress.

 John Durham has been investigating whether FBI agents "mishandled classified information" about operation Crossfire Hurricane when they questioned Steele.
 The IG report documents that a case agent mentioned Papadopoulos to Steele.
 The FBI has no "established guidelines for how to address the disclosure of sensitive or classified information to sources", and the Inspector General "concluded that the case agent should not be faulted".

 Durham sought to get more information by seeking access to evidence gathered in a British lawsuit filed by the founders of Alfa-Bank.
+Durham's efforts were only partially successful.
 A July 21, 2020, court filing shows that Durham has sought the lifting of "a protective order on evidence that had been gathered".
-Politico wrote that legal experts said this move was "highly unusual... and suggests the British government was not involved in, or cooperating with, Durham's criminal investigation".
+Politico wrote that legal experts said this move was "highly unusual ... and suggests the British government was not involved in, or cooperating with, Durham's criminal investigation".